Data protection in Luxembourg: overview

 Use of personal data for advertising or marketing purposes requires permission.

 A data subject's consent is not systematically necessary to process personal data.
-Therefore, the data controller can process data when it falls within one or more of the situations restrictively listed by the 2002 Act, including the consent of data subjects.
+A data controller can process data when it falls within one or more of the situations restrictively listed by the Data protection Law, including the consent of data subjects.

-If data processing is carried out in relation to surveillance at the workplace, considering the subordination link between an employer and its employees, the data subject's consent is neither necessary nor sufficient to legitimise such processing.
+Whenever a data processing is carried out in relation to surveillance at the workplace, the data subject's consent is neither necessary nor sufficient to legitimise such processing, due to the subordination link between an employer and its employees.

-According to the 2002 Act, the data subject's consent does not require a specific form and it seems possible to obtain online consent.
-However, the consent must be (National Commission):
+According to the Data Protection Law, the data subject's consent does not require a specific form and it seems possible to obtain online consent.
+However, the consent must have the following characteristics:

 Specific (that is, given for determined processing).